Welcome to the

 Copyright 2013, Tarrant Actors Regional Theatre.
 All rights reserved.

-For more information or to purchase season tickets, please click the button below or call our box office at (682) 231-0082 between 10 a.m. and 3 p.m.
+For more information or assistance with ticket purchases, please call our box office at (682) 231-0082 between 10 a.m. and 3 p.m.
 Monday through Friday.